djeada/Algorithms-And-Data-Structures/src/collections and containers/README.md

-# Containers
+# Collections and containers

-<h1>Queue</h1>
-It is an abstract data type (interface)
-Basic operations: enqueue() and dequeue()
-FIFO: first in first out
-It can be implemented with linked lists
-Enqueue operation: we just simply add the new item to the end of the queue Dequeue operation: we just simply remove the item starting at the beginning of the queue // FIFO structure

-<h2>Applications:</h2>

-- BFS
-- When a resource is shared with several consumers ( threads ): we store them in a queue For example: CPU scheduling
-- When data is transferred asynchronously (data not necessarily received at same rate as sent) between two processes For example: IO buffers
+For our purposes, the words data structures and containers are interchangeable.
+Collections are a type of data structure that holds a variable number of objects.
+We will be describing various collections in this section.

+Collections can involve virtually anything, for example, a set of integers [5, 7, 2, 3 and 4] or strings [item_a, item_c, item_b]

+We can speak about them on two different levels:

+1. on a very abstract level: we can define what we mean by them and what can we do with them.
+2. on a machine level: we figure out how to implement them.

+<h1>Linked List</h1>

+A linked list's elements are made up of two cells.
+The element's data (or a pointer to that data) is stored in the first cell.
+The second cell holds a reference to the next element in the list or NULL if there is no next element.

+<h2>Basic operations</h2>

+* is_empty(): it is self-explanatory.
+* first(): access the first item in the list.
+* append(element): append the provided element at the end of the list.
+* remove(index): remove an element from the list that is stored at the provided index.
+* replace(index, data): store the provided data at the specified index in the list.

+<h2>Implementation</h2>
+There are several methods for implementing lists, and the best one depends on the programming language used.
+Lists are the most important primitive data structure in the programming language Lisp and its derivates.
+Lists are more natural to implement as arrays in certain languages, however this might be troublesome because lists are not theoretically restricted in size.

+Recursion is a natural way to process collections of items stored in linked lists.
+To find the last element of a list we can simply keep removing the first remaining item until there are no more left.
+The running time of this depends on the length of the list, and is proportional to that length.

+<h1>Vector</h1>
+TODO

 <h1>Stack</h1>
-It is an abstract data type (interface)
-Basic operations: pop(), push() and peek()
-LIFO structure: last in first out
+They are the ideal data structure to model a First-In-Last-Out (FILO), or Last-In-First-Out (LIFO), strategy in search.
-In most high level languages, a stack can be easily implemented either with arrays or linked lists A number of programming languages are stack-oriented, meaning they define most basic operations (adding two numbers, printing a character) as taking their arguments from the stack, and placing any return values back on the stack
+A number of programming languages are stack-oriented, meaning they define most basic operations (adding two numbers, printing a character) as taking their arguments from the stack, and placing any return values back on the stack.

-Push operation: put the given item to the top of the stack Very simple operation, can be done in O(1) Pop operation: we take the last item we have inserted to the top of the stack (LIFO) Very simple operation, can be done in O(1)
+<h2>Basic operations</h2>

+* push(element): it takes an element and places it on top of an existing stack O(1)
+* pop(): it returns the top element of a stack and removes it from the stack O(1)
-Peek operation: return the item from the top of the stack without removing it Very simple operation, can be done in O(1)
+* top(): it returns the top element of a stack without removing it from the stack O(1)

+<h2>Implementation</h2>
+In most programming languages, a stack can be easily implemented either with arrays or linked lists.
+There are however two approaches that could be taken:

+1. The number of items in an original stack is never changed in a functional approach.
+A new stack is created by the push operation.
+2. Another approach to think about it is to imagine a single stack that has been destructively modified, so that after applying push, the old stack no longer exists, but has been replaced by a new stack with an extra element.
+This is theoretically more complex, because applying top now may provide various results depending on how the system's state has changed.

 <h2>Applications:</h2>